 What is a Peer Mentor?

-Peer Mentors may have had lived experience of homelessness, substance use and recovery and/or mental health issues.
-They may also have used Providence Row or other support and health services in the past and now they want to use their knowledge and skills to help others.
+Peer Mentors have lived experience of homelessness, substance use and/or mental health issues but are now in recovery.
+They may also have used Providence Row or other support and health services in the past, and now they want to use their knowledge and skills to support our services and help others.

 The Peer Mentor programme is an online course:

 - Providing remote, structured learning to get you ready for work.

 - Full induction and ongoing support from trained professionals.

 - Fourteen training sessions.

 - A placement within our services or external partners for a maximum of 12 months.

 What can it do for me?